huntergps/handbook-docs/Fuse/07 - Physics.md

 ### $(EnteredForceField)

 `EnteredForceField` is a pulse triger which which activates when the @(Element) enters the specified `ForceField`.
-Being a pulse trigger, means that the @(Animation:animations)/@(Action:actions) inside the trigger will be played forwards and then backwards in one continuous run.
+Being a pulse trigger, means that the @(Animation:animations)/@(Actions:actions) inside the trigger will be played forwards and then backwards in one continuous run.
 One can modify the `Threshold` property to specify how close the @(Element) has to be to activate the trigger.

 ### $(ExitedForceField)
 `ExitedForceField` works like @(EnteredForceField), but activates when elements leave the specified `ForceField`.

 ### $(InForceFieldAnimation)

-`InForceFieldAnimation` is used to animate @(Element:elements) as they enter a @(ForceField).
+`InForceFieldAnimation` is used to animate @(Element:elements) as they enter a @(ForceField triggers:forcefield).
 One can modify the `From` and `To` properties to control where in the `ForceField` the animation should occur.

 - `From` & `To` - Number between 0 and 1, 0 being the edge of the forcefield and 1 at the center.

+If the
 	<Panel>
 		<Panel Alignment="Top">
 			<Rectangle Background="Blue" Width="50" Height="100" Margin="0,100">